HomeLatest NewsEnterprise ITWipro takes minority stake in application security firm Denim Group to bolster digital risk management portfolio

 Preferred Source of Google

 Denim Group will bring application security consulting, assessments and implementation services including DevSecOps and secure development training services to Wipro existing offering.
-This, coupled with Denim Group’s product ThreadFix, an application vulnerability correlation and resolution platform, will offer Wipro’s customers significant value in mitigating cybersecurity risks, said Wipro.
+This, coupled with Denim Group’s product ThreadFix, an application vulnerability correlation and resolution platform, will offer Wipro’s customers significant value in mitigating risks, said Wipro.

 Advertisement